litmuschaos/litmus-helm/charts/litmus/README.md

 ### Chaos-Experiments

 Chaos Experiment is a CR and are available as YAML files on Chaos Hub.
-For more details visit Chaos Hub documentation.
-For helm installation visit [chaos-chart repository][1].
+For more details visit ChaosHub [documentation](https://docs.litmuschaos.io/docs/chaoshub/).
+To view and install chaos charts visit [chaos-charts](https://github.com/litmuschaos/chaos-charts) repository.

 ### Chaos-Engine